 In KeY, JML annotations are not only input to generate proof obligations but also support proof search.
 An example are loop invariants.
 In our scenario there is a class LogFile which keeps track of a number of recent transactions by storing the balances at the end of the transactions.
 Consider the method getMaximumRecord() in that class.
-It returns the stored log entry (LogRecord) with the greatest balance.
-To prove the normal behavior specification proof obligation of the method, one needs to reason about the incorporated while loop.
+It returns the log entry (LogRecord) stored with the greatest balance.
+To prove the normal\behavior specification proof obligation of the method, one needs to reason about the incorporated while loop.
 Basically there are two possibilities do this in KeY: use induction or use loop invariants.
 In general, both methods require interaction with the user during proof construction.
-For loop invariants however, no interaction is needed if the JML loop_invariant annotation is used.
-In the example the loop invariant, written in the JML notation, indicates that the variable max contains the largest value of the traversed part of the array (up to position j):
+For loop invariants however, no interaction is needed if the JML loop\invariant annotation is used.
+In the example we write in JML as loop invariant that the variable max contains the largest value of the already traversed array (until position j):

 If the annotation had been skipped we would have been asked during the proof to enter an invariant or an induction hypothesis.
-With the annotation no further interaction is required to resolve the loop.
+With the annotation, no further interaction is required to resolve the loop.

-Open the normal_behavior speccase of LogFile's getMaximumRecord() with the JML specification browser.
-Choose the strategy Java DL and the Loop treatment None.
-Make sure Autoresume strategy is selected and start the prover.
-Now select the while loop including the leading updates and execute the rule unwind_while.
-Several goals remain after the strategies did most of the work, of which all but two can be closed by running Simplify.
-In both goals you will find a formula similar to self_LogFile_lv_0.logArray[i_0] = null respectively self_LogFile_lv_0.logArray[0] = null and all-quantified formula similar to and
+Open normal\behavior speccase of LogFile's getMaximumRecord() with the JML specification browser.
+Choose the strategy Simple JavaCard without unwinding loops and start it.
+Select now the while loop including the leading updates and execute the rule while\inv\box.
+Several goals remain after the strategies did most of the work, of which all but two can be closed by SIMPLIFY.
+In both goals you will find a formula similar to self\LogFile\lv\0.logArray[\i\1\0] = null resp. self\LogFile\lv\0.logArray[0] = null and an all-quantified formula similar to